fr33bug/PWN/kernel-pwn-notes.md

 - ret2usr - If SMEP is not enabled, we can hijack the return address to userspace shellcode.

 Should call **swapgs**  and restore userspace registers, including IP,CS,RFLAGS,RSP,SS, and then call **iretq**

+- by pass SMEP: In kernel mode, we can overwrite the 20th bit of CR4 register to bypass SMEP.
+We can rop to native_write_cr4(value) to achieve this goal.